asero13th/roadmap/README.md

 - Logging and error handling
 - Course statistics with metrics for total courses, categories, and average ratings
 - Course bookmarking functionality for users to save courses for later reference
+- Course rating system with detailed analytics and user reviews

 ## Tech Stack
 - Node.js